 Professor of Medicine and Molecular and Cellular Biology

 Baylor College of Medicine

 Dr. Osborne's research interests have focused on the biology and treatment of breast cancer.
-He has published extensively on the role of growth factors in breast cancer pathogenesis, and he has also investigated the mechanisms of tamoxifen action and resistance in breast cancer.
-As previous Chairman of the Breast Cancer Committee for the Southwest Oncology Group, he directed numerous clinical trials investigating new treatment strategies in primary and metastatic breast cancer.
+He has published extensively on the role of growth factors in breast cancer pathogenesis, and he has also investigated the mechanisms of action and resistance to ER and HER2 targeted therapies in breast cancer.
 Dr. Osborne currently directs the Baylor Breast Cancer Specialized Program of Research Excellence Grant.
-Dr. Osborne has authored more than 350 manuscripts dealing with the biology and treatment of breast cancer.
+Dr. Osborne has authored more than 400 manuscripts dealing with the biology and treatment of breast cancer.